 Make Homemade Play Dough with Everyday Ingredients

-Edited by Colette Cole, Amanda, Eng, Jen M and 1 other
+Edited by Colette Cole, Amanda, Eng, Jen M

 Hi, and welcome to VisiHow.
 This is Colette.
 Welcome to my kitchen.
 Today, I'm going to show you a very quick play dough recipe using everyday ingredients in your kitchen.
 You'll know exactly what's going into it, just in case your little one decides to ingest it.
 It's just a few basic ingredients, so stick with me and I'll show you how to do it.